-5.2 Notwithstanding Section 5.1, above, Company acknowledges that as part of performing services, Agency personnel may utilize proprietary software, methodologies, tools, specifications, writings, drawings, sketches, models, samples, records, documentation, works of authorship or creative works, ideas, knowledge or data which has been originated or developed by the personnel of Agency or its affiliates or by third parties under contract to Agency to develop same, or which has been purchased by, or licensed to, the Agency (collectively, “Agency Proprietary Intellectual Property”).
+6.2 Notwithstanding Section 6.1, above, Company acknowledges that as part of performing services, Agency personnel may utilize proprietary software, methodologies, tools, specifications, writings, drawings, sketches, models, samples, records, documentation, works of authorship or creative works, ideas, knowledge or data which has been originated or developed by the personnel of Agency or its affiliates or by third parties under contract to Agency to develop same, or which has been purchased by, or licensed to, the Agency (collectively, “Agency Proprietary Intellectual Property”).
 Company agrees that Agency Proprietary Intellectual Property is the sole property of Agency (or its licensor) and that Agency (or its licensor) will at all times retain sole and exclusive title to and ownership thereof.

 (a) Company Information.
-Agency agrees at all times during the term of its consultancy and thereafter, to hold in strictest confidence, and not to use, except for the benefit of the Company, and not to disclose to any person or entity without written authorization from the Company, any Confidential Information of the Company.
-Agency understands that “Confidential Information” means any Company proprietary or confidential information, technical data, trade secrets or know-how, including, but not limited to, research, business and product plans, products, product specifications and documentation, services, customer lists and customers (including, but not limited to, customers of the Company on whom Agency calls or becomes acquainted during the term the engagement hereunder), markets, software code, developments, inventions, processes, formulas, configurations, tooling, schematics, circuits, mask works, layouts, technology, designs, drawings, engineering, marketing, distribution and sales methods and systems, sales and profit figures, finances and other business information disclosed to Agency by the Company, either directly or indirectly in writing, orally or by drawings or inspection of documents or other tangible property.
-In addition, “Confidential Information” shall include any information received in the capacity as an independent consultant working on behalf of the Company that is received by the Agency from a third party subject to a Confidentiality Agreement to which the Company is a party.
+Agency agrees at all times during the term of its consultancy and thereafter, to hold in strictest confidence, and not to use, except for the benefit of the Company, and not to disclose to any person without written authorization from the Company, any Confidential Information of the Company.
+Agency understands that “Confidential Information” means any Company proprietary or confidential information, technical data, trade secrets or know-how, including, but not limited to, research, business and product plans, products, product specifications and documentation, services, customer lists and customers (including, but not limited to, customers of the Company on whom Agency calls or becomes acquainted with during the term of the engagement hereunder), markets, software code, developments, inventions, processes, formulas, configurations, tooling, schematics, circuits, mask works, layouts, technology, designs, drawings, engineering, marketing, distribution and sales methods and systems, sales and profit figures, finances and other business information disclosed to Agency by the Company, either directly or indirectly in writing, orally or by drawings or inspection of documents or other tangible property.
+In addition, Confidential Information shall include any information received in the capacity as an independent consultant working on behalf of the Company that is received by the Agency from a third party subject to the confidentiality terms of this MSA.
 Company acknowledges that Confidential Information does not include any of the foregoing items that have become publicly known and made generally available through no wrongful act of Agency.
 Agency agrees that Confidential Information (including all intellectual property rights therein) is the Company’s exclusive property and shall not be copied or removed from Company’s premises except for Company business with prior approval from Company.
 At the end of Agency’s engagement with the Company, Agency shall return all originals and copies of any Confidential Information to the Company.

 (b) Former Client / Employer Information.
 Agency agrees that it will not, during the Term or at any time in engagements with Company, improperly use or disclose any proprietary business information or trade secrets of any former client, employer, person or other third party with whom Agency has an obligation or duty to keep such information or secrets confidential, if any, and that Agency shall not bring onto the premises of the Company any unpublished document or proprietary business information belonging to any such client, employer, person or other third party unless consented to in writing by the party to which the obligation is owed.

-Each Party (the “Indemnifying Party”), at its sole expense, will defend, indemnify and hold the other Party harmless from and against any and all claims, damages, fines, judgments, settlements, costs, liabilities, losses and expenses (including, but not limited to, reasonable attorney fees) resulting from any third party claim, suit, action, or proceeding (“Claim”) against the other Party (the “Indemnified Party”), whether successful or not, resulting from or arising in connection with any grossly negligent act or willful misconduct by the Indemnifying Party or an authorized party acting on its behalf.
-The Indemnifying Party’s indemnification obligations under this Section 8 are conditioned upon the Indemnified Party: (a) giving prompt notice of the Claim to the Indemnifying Party once the Indemnified Party becomes aware of the Claim; (b) granting sole control of the defense and settlement of the Claim to the Indemnifying Party (except that the Indemnified Party’s prior written approval will be required for any settlement that reasonably can be expected to require an affirmative obligation of or result in any ongoing liability to the Indemnified Party); and (c) providing reasonable cooperation to the Indemnifying Party and, at the Indemnifying Party’s request and expense, assistance in the defense or settlement of the Claim.
+Each party (the “Indemnifying Party”), at its sole expense, will defend, indemnify and hold the other party harmless from and against any and all claims, damages, fines, judgments, settlements, costs, liabilities, losses and expenses (including, but not limited to, reasonable attorney fees) resulting from any third party claim, suit, action, or proceeding (“Claim”) against the other party (the “Indemnified Party”), whether successful or not, resulting from or arising in connection with any grossly negligent act or willful misconduct by the Indemnifying Party or an authorized party acting on its behalf.
+The Indemnifying Party’s indemnification obligations under this Section 9 are conditioned upon the Indemnified Party: (a) giving prompt notice of the Claim to the Indemnifying Party once the Indemnified Party becomes aware of the Claim; (b) granting sole control of the defense and settlement of the Claim to the Indemnifying Party (except that the Indemnified Party’s prior written approval will be required for any settlement that reasonably can be expected to require an affirmative obligation of or result in any ongoing liability to the Indemnified Party); and (c) providing reasonable cooperation to the Indemnifying Party and, at the Indemnifying Party’s request and expense, assistance in the defense or settlement of the Claim.